vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD03_DEMO.md

     ```

 9. To save the changes, press Ctrl+S.
 10. To start the application without debugging, press Ctrl+F5.
-Internet Explorer 10 will start.
+Microsoft Explorer 10 will start.
 11. In the address bar of the browser, append **api/destinations/1** to the end of the address, and then press Enter.
 12. When prompted by the browser, click **Open**, and open the file in Notepad.
 Verify that you see information for Seattle.
 13. Close Notepad and return to the browser.
 Append **api/destinations/6** to the end of the address, and then press Enter.
 Verify that you get an HTTP 404 response.